 The Knots2U cowling speed mod kit was also put on at the same time as the monster tires (again, I was trying to gain back as much cruise speed as possible) so I cannot definitely say it delivered on its promise of 3-4 mph in cruise.
 However, I can say it looks cool.
 It gives the older 182 a thicker chin that I like and it wasn’t that expensive.
 Your mechanic will complain about having to take it off when working on the airplane.
 They may even go as far as to say it doesn’t work to keep you from getting it.
 Ignore that talk.
 You pay them by the hour so, in the end, the joke’s always on you.

-Ultimately the airplane performs as follows: at 6500′ MSL, it cruises at 130 mph IAS, and at 11,500 MSL it cruises at 119 MPH IAS.
+After all the above, the airplane performs as follows: at 6500′ MSL, it cruises at 130 mph IAS, and at 11,500 MSL it cruises at 119 MPH IAS.

-The 182H stalls at 35 MPH IAS (yes you can get it to stall, you just have to dive for it).
+The 182H stalls at 36 MPH IAS (yes you can get it to stall, you just have to dive for it).
 I can comfortably approach at 45 mph IAS with 11″ manifold and 40 degrees of flaps (30 degrees reduces the decent speed at the same power setting).

-Useful load… it’s a 182 folks.
-I’m able to take plenty of food, water, people, fuel, and whatever with me.
+Useful load… it’s a 182 folks… I’m able to take plenty of food, water, people, fuel, and whatever with me.
 That’s one of the big advantages of the 180/182 platform for airplane camping.
 Lots of room and load for the cooler full of drinks and steaks.

-Take-off performance with a 180lbs pilot and 62 gallons of fuel @6200′ DA OAT 71 degrees is 382′.
+Take-off performance with a 180 lbs pilot and 62 gallons of fuel @6200′ DA OAT 71 degrees is 382′.
 That depends on the pilot and their skills, of course, for instance, check out what a similarly moded C182 did when lightweight:

 The C182P

 The 1976 P model 182 has a different wing than the stock 182H.
 It’s cambered cuff wing over the older 60’s wings.
 This significantly improved the slow flight handling of the 182s in the 70 and later.
-If you have a 182 with the cuffed wing from Cessna, you might consider not getting a STOL kit since they basically have a sudo Horton cuff already.
+If you have a 182 with the cuffed wing from Cessna, you might consider not getting a STOL kit since they basically have a “sudo-Horton” cuff already.
 Just add VG’s and you’ll be loving it.
 The Sportsmen is reported to outperform the Horton a bit.
 I have flown both and I think the Horton is pretty damn good too.

 The 182P in this story has the 8″ mains and I think they are okay for the backcountry.
 All the airstrips we went to were chosen to accommodate the 8″ tires of our beloved 182P.
 We could have done some rougher ones if it had the 8.5-inch tires and a 7″ or even an 8″ on the nose.
 The 8.5s are significantly bigger than 8s for some reason, and in most of the places you will want to take a C182, the 8.5-inch tires will be great.
 I think the 26″ looks amazing but I’d really only recommend them if you are trying to turn your Cessna into a more toy-like machine and land it probably where you shouldn’t be landing a 182 (See firewall damage on 182s for more details).
+Realistically the 8.5″ tires look good and are plenty big for the 182 platform, IMO.

 The 182P with the 8″ tires cruises about 5 kts faster than the 182H (This is before the port and polish by Lycon) at the altitudes we were at 12,000 down to 8,000 MSL and takes off in only 200′ more than the STOL 182.
 It lands longer mainly because it comfortably approaches at 50 kts (57.5 mph).